Tuesday, June 1, 2010

 A-Rod's Memorial Day Salute

-Boy, did I pick the right one, from maybe the best "Star-Spangled Banner" I've ever heard, by the quartet of Iraq veterans, to seeing two whole sections of really expensive seats going to Navy & Marine personnel, to Andy Pettitte's sparkling performance, to a midgame skybox shot of my man Paul O'Neill (he got a standing ovation), to back-to-back 7th-inning homers from Alex Rodriguez and Robinson Cano.
+Boy, did I pick the right one, from maybe the best "Star-Spangled Banner" I've ever heard, by a vocal quartet of Iraq War veterans, to seeing 2 whole sections of really expensive seats going to Navy & Marine personnel, to Andy Pettitte's sparkling performance, to a midgame skybox shot of my man Paul O'Neill (he got a standing ovation), to back-to-back 7th-inning homers from Alex Rodriguez and Robinson Cano.
 Topped off at the end by, from a magnificent seat (it better have been, for 95 bucks), getting my 1st good look at a final-out "Sterling Shake."
 (Gee, ya think John knows people are looking at him now?)

 It was only 2-1 Yankees in the bottom of the 7th, when a wild pitch put runners on second and third with one out.
 It was a 3-0 count on Mark Teixeira, so Indians manager Manny Acta (formerly Washington Nationals manager and Mets coach) decided he might as well do what was gonna happen unintentionally anyway, and walk Teix.
 That brought A-Rod up with the bases loaded.